patrickd12345/bookiji/docs/development/DATABASE_MANAGEMENT_POLICY.md

 This repo follows a **CLI-only, migration-first** database process.
 The goal is to keep schema changes deterministic, reviewable, reproducible, and consistent across environments.

+> **Note:** For comprehensive database policy including table classification (Class A/B/C), RLS rules, and security policies, see [`docs/architecture/database-policy.md`](../architecture/database-policy.md).
+This document focuses on Supabase CLI workflow and migration procedures.

 ## Non‑Negotiables

 - **No manual SQL in Supabase dashboard** for schema changes.